 Hello writers, poets, and storytellers!
 Welcome to The Flash Lit Collective.
-Three times a year, in February, June, and October, we throw caution to the wind and write short pieces just for fun (and bragging rights)(and practice publishing our work)(and beefing up our blogs).
+Three times a year, in February, June, and October, members of To Live & Write throw caution to the wind and write short pieces just for fun (and bragging rights)(and to practice publishing our work)(and to beef up our blogs).

 What if you don’t have a blog?
 Make one.
 Blogs are super easy nowadays and we’re only looking for basic here.
-But they are time-consuming to set up, so if you’re hot to write Flash Lit and don’t want to be delayed by tech stuff, reach out to Bronwyn for our members-only solution.
+But they can be time-consuming to set up, so if you’re hot to write Flash Lit and don’t want to be delayed by tech stuff, reach out to Bronwyn for our members-only solution.
 Email: email@example.com.

 How scary is that?
 So scary, it’s exhilarating!
 You might actually have proof you’re a writer (in case you didn’t before) and a stash of stories, poems, blog posts, or narrative non-fiction pieces to show off.
 Hey.
 You might even have the beginnings of a collection or memoir to work into something publishable.
 Fancy that.